How to Start a Career in Advertising

-Interested in starting a career in advertising?
 Advertising pros create paid ads for television, radio, print and online media, and devise strategies for effectively targeting specific consumer groups who might purchase products or services.
 This work is carried out by advertising and media agencies on behalf of client organizations and also by internal marketing staff for their own organizations.

 Jobs in Advertising

-Jobs with ad agencies generally fall into the following categories:
+Positions within ad agencies generally fall into the following categories:

-The Production Department is responsible for the physical creation of commercials and interactive ads.
+This department is responsible for the physical creation of commercials and interactive ads.
 Production assistants support the work of producers and production managers in this creative process.
 New hires must be detail oriented, resourceful, well organized, and have a keen sense for visual communication.

 A bachelor’s degree is required for most advertising, promotions, and marketing management positions.
 For advertising management positions, employers may prefer a bachelor’s degree in advertising or journalism.